Search Results

 - Aspen will search all information in the MARC record except for text within fields below 010 and above 900.

-- If the search in keyword exactly matches an author field, then we get a boost of 2000.
+- If the search in keyword matches an author field, then we get a boost of 8000 (if the search is 2 or more words).

 - Aspen will also check to see if the input in the keyword search matches the barcode, issn, isbn, and call numbers and return those records.